TABLE OF CONTENTS

 2. How do I Submit to the Competition?

-3. Who is eligible for the competition?
+3. Who Is Eligible for the Competition?

 The contest is open to all high school students from grades 9 to 12 who have an interest in economics.

-• January 5th, 11:59 PM EST, 2025 – Essay submission deadline
+Essay Submission Deadline: January 5th, 11:59 PM EST, 2026

-4. What are the topics for HIEEC?
+5. What Are the Topics for HIEEC?

-This year, the prompt hasn’t been released yet.
-Normally, each year, HIEEC presents new essay prompts focusing on a current and relevant economic issue.
+Each year, HIEEC presents new essay prompts focusing on a current and relevant economic issue.
 Past topics have ranged from global economic policies to the implications of technological advancements on markets.
-Below are last year’s prompts for your reference:

 The top three winning essays will earn the opportunity to be published on the HIEEC’s website and adjudicated by a real-world economist.
 Last year, the essays were adjudicated by 2016 Economics Nobel Prize Winner Oliver Hart!